snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/ecommerce-tracking/index.md

 The `setEcommerceScreen` method adds a `Page` (rather than `Screen`) entity to all events, for consistency with web tracking.
 :::

-The Ecommerce Screen/Page entity helps in grouping insights by screen/page type, e.g. Product description, Product list, Homepage.
+The Ecommerce Screen/Page entity helps in grouping insights by screen/page type, e.g. Product description, Product list, Home screen.

 To set a Screen/Page entity you can use the `setEcommerceScreen` method: